sirhypernova/cmd-dj/README.md

 ***Documentation is a work-in-progress, and does not yet contain all features***

+Here is an [example bot](https://github.com/sirhypernova/cmd-dj-example) showing off some of the features of cmd-dj

 ## Getting Started
 *This package has only been tested in NodeJS v8-v10*
 ```sh